sws06/QView/Readme.txt

 1.  **Install Prerequisites:** Ensure Python 3 and all libraries listed above are installed in your Python environment.
 2.  **Get the Code:** Place all QView application files (`main.py`, `gui.py`, `utils.py`, `config.py`, `data.py`, `settings.py`) in a single directory on your computer.
 3.  **Data File:** Obtain the Q posts data file, ensure it's named `posts.url-normalized.json`, and place it in the **same root directory** as the QView application files.
+> **Note:** Due to data licensing and size considerations, `posts.url-normalized.json` is not included in the repository.
+> You can generate your own using the included `normalize_posts.py` script (coming soon), or refer to the post data source for sourcing your own dataset.

 4.  **Run:** Open a terminal or command prompt, navigate to the QView application directory, and execute:
     ```bash
     python main.py